Step 2 - Who Is This Course for?

 You can comment on how good a fit the other personas would be for your course, but if your course seems like it would be suitable for everyone, that's an indication of a problem.
 It is important to think about targeting your course towards a specific demographic.
 You cannot easily please beginners and experts in a topic.

 Can I invent my own personas?

-Yes!
-If you have a specific target audience in mind for your course, feel free to describe them in this step.
-You can discuss the new persona with your Curriculum Lead to decide whether or not it constitutes a realistic DataCamp student.
+If necessary, but please discuss with your Curriculum Lead first to decide whether or not it constitutes a realistic DataCamp student.